jimdigriz/oauth2-worker/README.md

       };
     };

-We provide a callback that is called when authentication is required, and when called passes the resolvable parts to promise.
-The UI at this point should be set up to indicate to the user that an authentication is required and a interaction (such as a button/form click) to be made.
-On the interaction, we resolve the promise we were passed which kicks off the authentication, and in doing so we pass in a promise of our own to get feedback on the outcome of the authentication.
+We provide a callback that is called when authentication is required, and when called is passed the resolvable parts to promise.
+The UI at this point should indicate to the user that an authentication is required and provide an interaction (such as a button/form 'Login' click) to be made.
+On the interaction, we resolve the promise we were passed which begins the authentication in a new tab whilst passing in a promise of our own to get feedback on the outcome.

 ## `.whoami()`